mgkaefer/ilia-frontend/README.md

 The application's styling is implemented using Tailwind CSS and Styled Components.

-### Performance Optimizations

-To ensure optimal performance, the application employs the following techniques:

-- **Code Splitting**: The application leverages React's code splitting capabilities to split the application code into smaller chunks, allowing for lazy-loading of components and reducing the initial bundle size.

-- **Memoization**: The application makes use of React's `memo` higher-order component and the `useMemo` hook to memoize expensive computations and prevent unnecessary re-renders.

-- **Debouncing**: The `useDebounce` custom hook is used to debounce the search input, reducing the number of API calls made during typing.

-- **Infinite Scrolling**: The `InfiniteScroll` component from the `react-infinite-scroll-component` library is used to implement infinite scrolling, reducing the initial load time and improving the user experience.

 ### Testing

 The application includes a suite of tests written using the Cypress testing framework.
 These tests cover various aspects of the application, including user interactions, component rendering, and API integration.